kobmaki/kobmon-check/doc/40-A-check_kobmon_disku.md

 ```
 check_kobmon_disku -p /home -x -w 28.5 -c 15
 ```

 ## Requirement for check_kobmon_disku

 The check runs on linux.
 The check requires the command *df*, *stat*, *md5sum* in the search path.
 The checked path should be readable, otherwise a critical state is reported.

-## Time costs for running check_kobmon_disku
+## Costs for running check_kobmon_disku

-The check is fast and run in milliseconds.
+The time cost for the check is fast and run in milliseconds.
 The check could stock if a remote filesystem do not respond.
 E.g. a hard mounted NFS filesystem.